Hexagram 39蹇Obstruction

 — Legge (1882)

 Line 1 is the yin at the bottom of the lower trigram of mountain and the first line where the hexagram’s controlling instruction shows up: 往蹇 — going advances difficulty.
-The actor at the floor of the obstacle has the option to take the first step and is being explicitly told that the first step in the direct direction will not break the obstruction; it will only commit resources that will be needed later.
-The corrective is the line’s second clause — 來譽, returning earns praise — which is unusually generous for a line that names no positive action.
+You stand at the floor of the obstacle, the first step is available to take, and you are being told plainly that a step in the direct direction will not break the obstruction; it will only spend resources you will need later.
+The corrective is the line’s second clause — 來譽, returning earns praise — unusually generous for a line that names no positive action at all.

-In a decision context this is the line for the operator who notices the wall before anyone else does and is being told that the praise here is the praise of restraint rather than the praise of effort.
-The temptation at line 1 is to be the first mover into the obstruction, the founder who pushes the rejected partnership one more time, the executive who reopens the closed deal because they were closest to it.
+In a decision context this is the line for whoever notices the wall before anyone else does and has to learn that the praise here is the praise of restraint, not the praise of effort.
+The temptation at line 1 is to be the first into the obstruction: the researcher who re-runs the experiment that has already failed the same way three times, the estranged relative who sends the same unanswered message one more time, the hiker who forces the closed pass because the weather looks like it might hold.
 The line is explicit.
-The praise belongs to the actor who reads the obstruction correctly at the floor and refuses to spend resources testing what the hexagram has already told them about the geometry.
+The praise belongs to whoever reads the obstruction correctly at the floor and refuses to spend resources testing what the hexagram has already told them about the terrain.
 The most valuable move at line 1 is the move not made.

 王臣蹇蹇,匪躬之故。